gmmatt/torgeternity/Readme.md

 v.
 1.1.3
 - Fixed an issue where descriptions of enhancements and vehicles weren't displaying properly.
+- Fixed an issue where character sheet-based BD rolls weren't triggering animation in the DiceSoNice module.

 v.
 1.1.2
 - Added button in special abilities window to convert to rollable special ability